 Automate Your Workflows

-With complex creative workflows requiring legal review, Nuxeo’s customer needed flexible annotation to let creatives comment with different markup stamps for different groups, while allowing legal compliance teams to see only the annotations from other legal reviewers.
+With complex creative content management workflows requiring legal review, Nuxeo’s customer needed flexible annotation to let creatives comment with different markup stamps for different groups, while allowing legal compliance teams to see only the annotations from other legal reviewers.